What we know about the young missionaries and religious leader killed in Haiti - WTOP News

 Missions in Haiti’s website says its goal is “to see the Gospel of Christ make a difference in the lives of Haiti’s young people.”

-Davy Lloyd’s parents, David and Alicia Lloyd, of Oklahoma, started the organization in 2000 with the aim of focusing on the children of Haiti.
+Davy Lloyd’s parents, David and Alicia Lloyd, of Oklahoma, started the organization in 2000 seeking to focus on the children of Haiti.
 David and Alicia Lloyd are full-time missionaries in the country.

 “Although the entire nation is steeped in poverty, the children suffer the worst,” they wrote on the website.
 “Thousands are malnourished, uneducated, and headed for hopeless lives apart from Christ.”